PaulicStudios/pocketbase-docker/README.md

 # PocketBase Docker Image Builder

+**Disclaimer:** This is not an official PocketBase image.
+This project is community-supported and is not affiliated with the official PocketBase maintainers.

 This repository contains the Dockerfile and Makefile used to build and publish multi-architecture Docker images for [PocketBase](https://pocketbase.io/).

 ## Prerequisites